 Boston While Black offers a wide variety of clubs and interest groups in which our members participate.
-From the Parenting Support club to the Blackademics, members are all but guaranteed to find a space that makes them feel seen, safe, and supported on a micro and macro level.
-We call this member benefit “finding your tribe within the tribe,” and it’s an important part of our philosophy at BWB.
+From the Parenting Support club to the Blackademics, members are all but guaranteed to find a space that makes them feel seen, safe, and supported.
+We call this “finding your tribe within the tribe,” and it’s an important part of our philosophy at BWB.

 As Black professionals and entrepreneurs in Boston we often find ourselves in environments that don’t give us the room to be our authentic selves.
-Joining the BWB tribe eliminates the roadblocks to finding or even creating that specific space where you can be your full self, outloud, all the time.
-For members of the Blerd Club in particular, they have quickly become their own little community within our community – an eclectic group of Black cosplayers, Potter heads, and Star Wars aficionados, just to name a few.
+At BWB we encourage all of our members to find or creating that specific space where you can be your full self.
+For members of the Blerd Club in particular, they have quickly become their own little community within our community – an eclectic group of Black cosplayers, Sci-fi/Fantasy experts, and Star Wars aficionados, just to name a few.

 A Tribe Within The Tribe

-According to Dictionary.com, a blerd is simply a Black nerd.
+According to Dictionary.com, a Blerd is simply a Black nerd.
 In the Boston While Black Blerd Club, members connect about their shared interests in a wide variety of topics including anime, manga, and cinematic franchises like Marvel and DC Comics.
-Since its inception, BWB members new and old have been found regularly bonding over their shared fandoms.
-Collecting almost 50 members in just a couple of months, it’s easy to see just how needed this particular safe space has bee.
+Collecting almost 50 members in just a couple of months, it’s easy to see just how needed this particular safe space has been.
 One that has allowed its members to enjoy their nerdy interests without any judgment from those who just don’t get it.
 And for many of them, this is their first experience with people who understand the intersections of being both Black and a nerd.

 Nerdom is NOT “Just for White People!”